knowledgejunkie/Project-X/ReadMe.txt

 /==============================================================================/

- ProjectX - CVS at sourceforge.net/projects/project-x/
+  the 2 official ProjectX sites:

+  Project + D/L, only @ sourceforge.net/projects/project-x/

+  Support for the official version, only @ forum.dvbtechnics.info

 /==============================================================================/